 One of the biggest challenges faced in selecting a protection strategy is the recent emergence of partial solutions, which promise protection from everything but leave key applications exposed to risk.
 For example, fault tolerant clusters, which effectively protect against hardware failure, can replicate the state of a sick application to other members of the cluster.
 Virtual HA systems, which protects against both host server and operating system failure, are completely unaware of sick or degrading application state.
 Then there are virtual Disaster Recovery systems which, when coupled with virtual or array replication, fail over an entire virtual data center.
 In each of these cases, a system designed to protect instead spreads potential problems across the enterprise like a disease.

 These systems also lack the ability to protect physical servers or prioritize application workloads, and often can’t meet RTO requirements.
 They may offer appropriate protection for less critical systems but because they are essentially reactive do not step up to deliver the protection demanded by business critical applications.
-These applications require a unified, proactive and comprehensive approach to protection and this is precisely what Neverfail provides with Heartbeat Failover Engine.
+These applications require a unified, proactive and comprehensive approach to protection and this is precisely what Neverfail provides with IT Continuity Engine.

 Neverfail technology delivers the first and only holistic approach to keeping business critical applications continuously available.
 Simply put, this means no user downtime, period.
 Neverfail achieves this goal through a unique combination of advanced technologies (including deep application awareness); proactive monitoring and remediation; and multiple levels of redundancy that protect against both local and site-wide failures.
 With Neverfail watching over their business critical applications, our customers sleep easier at night knowing that their applications are protected against downtime.
 Period.